IBM-Cloud/terraform-provider-ibm/website/docs/d/pi_public_network.html.markdown

 ---

 # ibm_pi_public_network
 Retrieve the details about a public network that is used for your Power Systems Virtual Server instance.
-For more information, about public network in IBM power virtual server, see [adding or removing a public network
+For more information, about public network in IBM Power Systems Virtual Server, see [adding or removing a public network
 ](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-modifying-server#adding-removing-network).

 ## Example usage